bespinian/blog/content/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/index.md

 ### Libraries for Node.js

-There are a number of libraries available for Node.js that export some basic metrics for many Node.js webservers.
+There are a number of libraries available for Node.js that export some basic metrics for many Node.js web servers.

 In this example we're going to use the [Express Prometheus Bundle](https://github.com/jochen-schweizer/express-prom-bundle), which also supports Koa, and exposes metrics very suitably for the Prometheus data model and query language.